Jie-Fang/cudnn-frontend/docs/operations/MoeGroupedMatmul.md

 TokenKs has shape [1, S * topK, 1] and is used in the Scatter mode.

+TopK as an int32_t element needs to be explicitly provided in the Scatter mode.

 The operation also has broadcasting capabilities which are described in {ref}`cudnn backend's moe grouped matmul operation <CUDNN_BACKEND_OPERATION_MOE_GROUPED_MATMUL_DESCRIPTOR>`.

 ## C++ API